-Although Kia has a history in the regular B-segment with two generations of the Rio hatchback, the Kia Venga is its first B-segment MPV, slotting below the Carens and Sedona.
+Although Kia has a history in the regular B-segment with three generations of the Rio hatchback, the Kia Venga is its first B-segment MPV, slotting below the Carens.
 Parent company Hyundai has its own version of the Venga, the ix20, which uses the same engines and chassis and, even to Hyundai and Kia bosses, looks just a little too similar.

-In the UK the Venga range consists of just three engines, each with four cylinders.
-There is one diesel – an 89bhp 1.4-litre unit that wears Kia’s EcoDynamics badge – and two petrol models, one a 1.6 producing 124bhp and only available with a four-speed auto gearbox, and the other a 1.4 with 89bhp.
+In the UK the Venga range consists of just four engines, each with four cylinders.
+There are two diesels – an 89bhp 1.4-litre unit and a 114bhp 1.6-litre oilburner that wears Kia’s EcoDynamics badge – and two petrol models, one a 1.6 producing 123bhp and is the only engine available with a four-speed auto gearbox, and the other a 1.4 with 89bhp.

 In spite of the appeal of the diesel’s 62.8mpg and, for once, not an exorbitantly inflated price over the price of a petrol car, the bulk of Venga sales are likely to be the 1.4-litre petrol car.
 However, Kia list prices no longer have the advantage they used to over European rivals, which means the Venga must compete on its on-road merits.